victorqribeiro/pixelRestorer/README.md

 ![pixelRestorer](screenshot.png)

+A live version of it is hosted [here](https://victorribeiro.com/pixelRestorer)

 ## How to use

 Select the image, the way of redrawing it (mean, mode or median) and click Run or Hit Enter on the keyboard.